ParamChordiya/Efficient-Task-Adaptation-for-Transformers-with-Dynamic-LoRA-Adapters/README.md

-# Project: LLM Optimization with LoRA and Dynamic Adapter
+# Project: Efficient Task Adaptation for Transformers with Dynamic LoRA-Adapters

 This project implements and compares baseline, LoRA, and LoRA + Dynamic Adapter models for sequence-to-sequence learning tasks using the CNN/DailyMail dataset.
 Below are the instructions to preprocess data, train models, evaluate performance, analyze errors, and launch the Streamlit app for results visualization.